offlinemark/poet/README.md

-# malping
+# perennial

 A simple implementation of a post-exploitation beacon.

 ## overview

-`malping.py` is the script that runs on the victim machine, theoretically hidden or obscured in some way.
-Based on arguments, it sends a ping of sorts to a specified ip (attacker) at a desired frequency, where `mp_server.py` may or may not be running.
-As soon as `mp_server.py` is executed on the attacker's machine, `malping.py` will be able to connect to the server and essentially ask for a command to execute, based on arguments passed to `mp_server.py`.
+`client.py` is the script that runs on the victim machine, theoretically hidden or obscured in some way.
+Based on arguments, it sends a ping of sorts to a specified ip (attacker) at a desired frequency, where `server.py` may or may not be running.
+As soon as `server.py` is executed on the attacker's machine, `client.py` will be able to connect to the server and essentially ask for a command to execute, based on arguments passed to `server.py`.
-`malping.py` will obediently execute the command and send the stdout back to the server.
+`client.py` will obediently execute the command and send the stdout back to the server.

 The server runs on port 80 of the attacker's machine by default and since that